Defending Membership Inference Attacks via Privacy-aware Sparsity Tuning: Method: Privacy-Aware Sparsity Tuning

 \subsection{Motivation}

-In this part, we aim to figure out whether the model parameters are equally important in terms of privacy risk.
-In particular, we perform standard training with ResNet-18~\citep{he2016deep} on CIFAR-10~\citep{krizhevsky2009learning}.
-We train the models using SGD with a momentum of 0.9, a weight decay of 0.0005, and a batch size of 128.
-We set the initial learning rate to 0.01 and decrease it using a cosine scheduler~\citep{loshchilov2017sgdr} throughout the training.
-In the analysis, we construct the datasets of members $\mathcal{S}_{m}$ and nonmembers $\mathcal{S}_{n}$ by randomly sampling two subsets with 10000 examples each from the training set and the test set, respectively.
+In this part, we aim to determine whether the model parameters are equally important in terms of privacy risk.
+In particular, we perform standard training with ResNet-18~\citep{he2016deep} on CIFAR-10~\citep{krizhevsky2009learning}, using SGD with a momentum of 0.9, a weight decay of 0.0005, and a batch size of 128.
+We set the initial learning rate to 0.01 and decrease it using a cosine scheduler~\citep{loshchilov2017sgdr} throughout the entire training process.
+In the experiment, we construct the member set $\mathcal{S}_m$ and the non-member set $\mathcal{S}_n$ by randomly sampling 10,000 examples from the training set and the test set, respectively.

+\paragraph{Loss gaps as a proxy for privacy risk} In this study, we use the empirical loss gap between member and non-member examples as a proxy for privacy leakage risk.
+Formally, we define loss gap as: